biowdl/wdl-aid/docs/index.rst

    Required inputs are automatically detected and their noted category will be overwritten with ``required``.

+   For outputs the default template will ignore the categories and simply list all categories under one header.

 2. Once installed, WDL-AID can be run using the following command: